raselbw/rasel.rbind.io/content/authors/admin/_index.md

 ---
 title: "Rasel Biswas"
-bio: Rasel is a graduate of Applied Statistics from University of Dhaka.
+bio: Rasel is a graduate of Applied Statistics from Dhaka University.
 education:
   courses:
   - course: B.S. in Applied Statisics